mark-earl/not-quite-map-quest/BUILD.md

 ## Checking For Memory Leaks

 Using `valgrind` you can check this program for memory leaks.
-Run the following command:
+Run the following:

 ```console
 g++ -std=c++17 -g  -Wall test_dijkstra.cpp Digraph.cpp test_suite.cpp -o Debug